taeminers/twoai-poster-assignment/README.md

 ## Features

-- Create sports event posters with team information
+- Select a game from game list.
-- Customize team names, slogans, venue, date and player names
-- Upload custom background image for poster
+- Customize team names, slogans, venue, date and player names, and upload custom background image for poster.
-- Download posters as PNG images
+- Download posters as PNG images.

 ## Tech Stack & Rules for clean, modular code